Get Started

 Obviously, the choice of which TPLs to enable is related to your application’s dependency requirements.
 For example, if you have an application that relies on Trilinos data structures and want to use pressio-ops, then it makes sense to enable the Trilinos dependency.
 On the contrary, if you have an application that relies only on Eigen data structures, then it makes sense to only leave only Eigen on and disable the rest.

-Also, we note that some of the macros listed above are connected.
+Note that some of the macros listed above are related.
 For example, if we enable Trilinos then pressio-ops automatically enables also Kokkos, BLAS, LAPACK and MPI.